mikeAdamss/platform/README.md

 # Platform

-**WORK IN PROGRESS** - in some case the documentation may be ahead of the code, I know what I'm trying to do, its just not fully done yet.
+**NOTE 1** - this is intended as an **example only** and is a **work in progress** while I figure a few things out, so in some case the documentation may be ahead of the code or functionality won't be quite what it needs to be yet.
+Simply put, I know what I'm trying to do, its just not fully done yet.

+**NOTE 2** - This project ID used during initial development is hard coded here and there ("stone-facility-..." - which no longer exists now the repo is public).
+You will have to replace these instances with your own project id if you wish to run the IAC code yourself.
+I'll trade them out for an env var in due course.

 ## Use Cases